I come by my down-to-earth perspective honestly.

 - New models for local entrepreneurship, new ways of creating equitable local economies are earning greater acceptance.

 You don’t have to know all the answers.
 Our best move is to be open to new ideas.
+Even knowing what we know now, none of us can predict exactly what will happen even 5 years out.
 If we can make our town more Idea Friendly, we can better adapt to any future that comes our way.

 Rural people like you and me have tried using frameworks from government agencies and other organizations, but they don’t solve the real problems.
 Those formulas are focused on building more committees or they’re just too rigid and old fashioned to address the changing realities.